TommyMart/Data_Visualisation_API/readme.md

 **Now** let’s look at how the apps code uses the features, purpose and functionalities of SQLAlchemy.

-For this application SQLAlchemy was assigned to 'db', `db = SQLAlchemy()`, and therfore for the code examples every time we see 'db' we are accessing the SQLAlchemy library features.
-For further understanding of the SQLAlchemy methods used in the following code, such as commit, select, session, filter_by etc. please refer to the end of this answer for a brief explanation.
+For this application, SQLAlchemy is assigned to 'db' with `db = SQLAlchemy()`.
+Therefore, in the code examples, every time we see 'db', we are accessing SQLAlchemy library features.
+For further understanding of the SQLAlchemy methods used in the following code, such as `commit`, `select`, `session`, `filter_by`, etc., please refer to the end of this answer for a brief explanation.

+**Models** <br>
-**Models** - when creating a table we use an SQLAlchemy class called ‘Model’, `class User(db.Model):`, creates a model class named ‘users’, that represents a table in the database.
+When creating a table, we use an SQLAlchemy class called `Model`.
+For example, `class User(db.Model)`: creates a model class named `User` that represents a table in the database.

+**Table Names** <br>
-Table Names - we can then assign a name to the Model class, or table, using `__tablename__ = "users"`, that sets the name to ‘users.
+We can then assign a name to the `Model` class, or table, using `__tablename__ = "users"`, that sets the name to ‘users.

 **Columns** – we then create the table columns, or attributes, assigning them individual datatypes and constraints.
 Examples of the datatypes used in the app are:
 -	String